 Duke Magazine is the university's flagship vehicle for telling stories about the vibrant Duke community.
-Through compelling narratives and striking visuals, we explore how Duke is leaving its imprint globally--from policy shapers, intellectual risk-takers, and medical and scientific pioneers, to global health advocates, student leaders, and accomplished alumni.
-Through our award-winning writing, we provide insights into the complex arena of higher education, offering our readers a nuanced understanding of the ever-changing life of Duke University and its place in the world.
+Through compelling narratives and striking visuals, we explore the university, from the change and growth on campus to how Duke is leaving its imprint globally.
+We profile and highlight diverse alumni, student life and leaders, policy shapers, intellectual risk-takers, medical and scientific pioneers, and global health advocates.
+Through our award-winning writing, we provide insights into the complex arena of higher education, offering a nuanced understanding of the ever-changing life of Duke University and its place in the world.

 The magazine is published five times a year by the Office of Alumni Affairs.
 The publisher is Sterly L. Wilder '83, associate vice president for Alumni Affairs.